Rōnin: Status

 According to the Bushido Shoshinshu (the "Code of the Warrior"), a samurai was supposed to commit seppuku (also harakiri, "belly cutting", a form of ritual suicide) upon the loss of his master.
 One who chose not to honor the code was "on his own" and was meant to suffer great shame.
 The undesirability of rōnin status was mainly a discrimination imposed by other samurai and by daimyō, the feudal lords.

-Like other samurai, rōnin wore two swords.
+As with other samurai, rōnin were armed with two swords.
 Rōnin used a variety of other weapons as well.
 Some rōnin—usually those who lacked money—would carry a bō (staff around 5 to 6 ft) or jō (smaller staff or walking stick around 0.9 to 1.5 m) or a yumi (bow).
 Most weapons would reflect the ryū (martial arts school) from which they came if they were students.

 During the Edo period, with the shogunate's rigid class system and laws, the number of rōnin greatly increased; confiscation of fiefs during the rule of the third Tokugawa shōgun Iemitsu resulted in an especially large increase of their number.
 During previous ages, samurai were able to move between masters and even between occupations.
 They could also marry between classes.
 However, during the Edo period, samurai were restricted, and were—above all—forbidden to become employed by another master without their previous master's permission.

 Because the former samurai could not legally take up a new trade, or because of pride were loath to do so, many rōnin looked for other ways to make a living with their swords.
 Those rōnin who desired steady, legal employment became mercenaries that guarded trade caravans, or bodyguards for wealthy merchants.
 Many other rōnin became criminals, operating as bandits and highwaymen, or joining organized crime in towns and cities.
 Rōnin were known to operate or serve as hired muscle for gangs that ran gambling rings, brothels, protection rackets, and similar activities.
 Many were petty thieves and muggers.
 The criminal segment gave the rōnin of the Edo period a persistent reputation of disgrace, with an image of thugs, bullies, cutthroats, and wandering vagrants.
 After the abolition of the Samurai, some of the ronin continued with their thuggery and their mercenary work and activities, such as participating in the infamous assassination of Korean Empress Myeongseong of the Joseon Dynasty in 1895, the Eulmi Incident.